mjrgh/PinscapePico/README.md

 The original Pinscape software runs on the NXP FRDM-KL25Z, a microcontroller based on the Arm M0+.
-The KL25Z was marketed primarily as a development platform for NXP's Arm CPUs, but in many ways, it was an ideal platform for something like Pinscape: it has a generous complement of GPIOs, an excellent MEMS accelerometer on board, built-in USB, an integrated high-resolution ADC, and on-chip peripherals for all of the common peripheral interconnects (UART, SPI, I2C).
-It has almost everything you'd need for a virtual pin cab controller built into the board; the only thing that pin cab builders had to add externally was MOSFET drivers to switch high-power devices.
+The KL25Z was marketed primarily as a development platform for NXP's Arm CPUs, but in many ways, it was an ideal platform for something like Pinscape: it has a generous complement of GPIOs, an excellent MEMS accelerometer on board, built-in USB, an integrated high-resolution ADC, and on-chip hardware interfaces for all of the common peripheral interconnects (UART, SPI, I2C).
+It has almost everything you'd need for a virtual pin cab controller built into the board;
+the only thing that pin cab builders had to add externally was MOSFET drivers to switch high-power devices.
 In a full system, we also had to add external PWM controllers, since the KL25Z didn't have as many PWM control channels as are needed for a typical virtual pin cab.
 The KL25Z was also quite reasonably priced, at under $20 MSRP.

 But alas, NXP hasn't produced new KL25Z units since around 2018, and most retailers that sold them ran out of inventory around 2021.
 It's been getting increasingly difficult to find them available for sale in the years since.
-Sellers who do have them know how difficult they are to find and are asking ridiculously high prices for them, as much as 5X MSRP.
+Sellers who do have any left know how scarce they are and are demanding scalper prices, as much as 5X MSRP.
 The Pico, in contrast, is amply available, and Raspberry Pi has publicly committed to keeping them in production for many years to come.
 (Raspberry Pi also recently released the Pico 2, an updated version with an even faster CPU.
 That will extend the life of the product family even further.)
-The Pico is also even less expensive than the KL25Z was, at just $5 MSRP.
+The Pico is also even less expensive than the KL25Z's original retail price, at just $4 MSRP.

 Like the KL25Z, the Pico based on the Arm M0+ CPU core, but that's about the only thing that the devices have in common technologically.